RobotLocomotion/drake-external-examples/drake_bazel_external_legacy/README.md

 which is deprecated as of Bazel 8 and will be removed in Bazel 9.
 Therefore, we do not recommend using this example for new projects; instead, refer to the `drake_bazel_external` example.
-The legacy example primarily serves as a regression test for the deprecated behavior.
+The legacy example primarily serves as a regression test for the deprecated behavior, and therefore uses Drake's minimum supported Bazel version.

 For an introduction to Bazel, refer to
 [Getting Started with Bazel](https://bazel.build/start).